tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### Instructor Notes

-* This lesson is packed with a lot of technical complexities, so be mindful of pacing when progressing through the day.
-Give students the opportunity to ask questions, and when necessary, have students save questions for the review sessions.
+* This lesson may be technically challenging, so be mindful of pacing when progressing through the day.

+* Give students the opportunity to ask questions, and when necessary, have students save questions for the review sessions or office hours.

 * A thorough understanding of neural networks would require math that's beyond the scope of this class.
 Luckily, we only need an intuitive understanding of the underlying algorithms in order to implement a neural network.
 Some details will necessarily need to be glossed over, but we will provide some additional materials for those students who are inclined to dig deeper.

 ### Class Slides and Time Tracker